 The merge scheduler supports the following dynamic setting:

-The maximum number of threads that may be merging at once.
-Defaults to
+- The maximum number of threads on a single shard that may be merging at once.

 Math.max(1, Math.min(4, Runtime.getRuntime().availableProcessors() / 2))which works well for a good solid-state-disk (SSD).
 If your index is on spinning platter drives instead, decrease this to 1.